naoyuki1019/vim-autoupload/readme.md

 #### add ~/.vimrc || create ~/.vim/.sync

 - create g:autoupload(dictionary) with the local directory as the key.
-- 'uid' and 'passwd' are optional.If you do not set it, it will be entered when uploading.
+- 'uid' and 'passwd' are optional.If you do not set it, you must enter it when uploading
 - If connecting with public key authentication method, set 'uid' and 'passwd' to 'NOTUSE', and start ssh-agent (OSx ssh-agent, windows pagent)
 - 'list' is require if using plink."#####" will be replaced by this plugin.
 Note: can not move the remote directory with netrw & plink